Vishvsalvi/first_code_dump/README.md

 # first_code_dump
 I've made a website that fetches science news.
-I've used a news api to fetch the news.
-I've used vanilla javascript.
+This project is made using vanilla javascript.